 Instructions: Take Exit 15 on Highway 101 and head north on Route 360 for 3.7 km (2.3 miles) to Welsford and then turn right onto 221 East and travel a distance of 5.2 km (3.3 miles) to Grafton.
 In Grafton turn left on Black Rock Road and head north over North Mountain to Canada Creek for 9 km (5.6 miles).
-Continue past the government wharf where the paved road turns to gravel for the last km to a stop sign.
-Turn right and stay on this gravel road for 0.4 km (0.3 miles) to the Black Rock Lighthouse.
+Continue past the government wharf where the paved road turns to gravel for the last kilometre to a stop sign.
+Turn right and stay on this gravel road for 0.4 km (0.3 miles) to Black Rock Lighthouse.
 There is a circular turnaround just past the light.

 The lighthouse is owned by the Canadian Coast Guard.
 Grounds open, tower closed.

 Find the closest hotels to Black Rock Lighthouse